Version Names vs Project Tags

 Versions help you keep track of multiple issuances of the same drawing.
 When you upload your plans, you should include all plans of every discipline within the same version.
 Architectural, electrical, mechanical, etc., would go under the same version name.
 The version name is added during the publishing step, shown here:

 Examples of common version names include things like "60% Design Development Set", "90% Design Development Set", "GMP Drawings Set", and "City Permit Drawings Set".

 Project tags, on the other hand, help you organize your sheets by discipline, similar to folders.
-If you want to view only electrical sheets, you can filter by that tag to display and navigate through that section.
+If you want to view only civil sheets, you can filter by that tag to display and navigate through that section.
 After you've uploaded the first version of your plans, tag the sheets using the instructions here.

 Project tags are global, and can be accessed by all collaborators on a project, from both the mobile app and the web app.